Easy Kefir FAQs

 • Where should I store the Easy Kefir starter culture?
 In the refrigerator or in the freezer.

 • Is the fermentation affected by temperature?
 Yes.
 Ideal temperature for kefir fermentation is 72°F to 75°F. Overall, fermentation is faster in warm weather and slower in cold weather.
 If the room temperature is below 72°F let the kefir ferment a little longer than the recommended 18h-24h, if needed.
 You can open the jar and check.
-See 'How do I know my kefir is properly fermented?'.
+See "How do I know my kefir is properly fermented?".
 During summertime, if the weather is really hot, check your kefir after 12 hours.
+Optional: If your kitchen is too cold, place your jar in a warm "water bath" (a container filled with warm water, (not hot)).
+You will need to change the water once it has cooled, and you'll probably need to repeat this several times.
+You could also wrap your jar with a towel, blanket, sweater, or coat on all sides, including the top and bottom, and place it in an insulated coolbox (or similar method).
+You could also try using an appliance that will help keep the kefir gently warm during fermentation.
+Avoid overheating.
+Most yogurt makers will be too hot.

 • How long will the resulting kefir keep in the fridge?
 It wil keep for several weeks.
 Flavor and texture may change over time.
 See also "How should I store the kefir while I'm away?"